syncfusion/ej2-angular-docs/src/documenteditor/document-editor/shapes.md

 ## Shape Resizer

-The DocumentEditor also supports a built-in shape resizer to resize the shapes present in the document.
+The Document Editor also supports a built-in shape resizer to resize the shapes present in the document.
 The shape resizer accepts both touch and mouse interactions.

 ![Shape resizer view in DocumentEditor](images/Shapes_images/shape_resizer.png)